2016 'very likely' to be hottest year on record, UN agency says

 (CNN)Feeling like it's been hotter than ever this year?

-You're not imagining things, according to the United Nations weather agency, which said on Monday that 2016 is "very likely" to be the hottest year on record.
+You're not imagining things, according to the United Nations weather agency.
+The World Meteorological Organization said Monday that 2016 will "very likely" be the hottest year on record and blamed climate change for the growing frequency of extreme weather events.

-"Long-term climate change indicators are also record breaking," the World Meteorological Organization said in a statement.
-"Concentrations of major greenhouse gases in the atmosphere continue to increase to new records."

-Arctic sea ice levels remain very low, the agency said, and "there was significant and very early melting of the Greenland ice sheet."

-Several reports published this year by different government agencies in the United States and around the world have warned that 2016 was on pace to be the hottest year yet.

-But this latest report comes at a crucial time.
+Yes, we've heard this before.
+But this latest report comes at a crucial time, less than a week after US voters elected Donald Trump to be the country's next president.

-Environmentalists, scientists and world leaders are meeting in Morocco for the latest round of climate talks.
+Environmentalists, scientists and world leaders are meeting this week in Morocco for the latest round of climate talks.
+And with Trump scheduled to take the reins in January, many of them are bracing for a fight.

-And many of them are bracing for a fight after the United States elected Donald Trump as its new president.
-Trump has described climate change as a hoax.

-Now, many wonder if the United States will back out of the international climate deal reached in Paris last year, as Trump has promised?
+The tycoon and reality TV star has described climate change as a hoax and promised to pull out of the international climate deal reached in Paris last year.

 This much is clear: With Trump heading for the White House, political debates over the issue are very unlikely to cool down any time soon.